Nilpotency, almost nonnegative curvature and the gradient flow: Introduction

 Almost nonnegatively curved manifolds generalize almost flat as well as nonnegatively curved manifolds.
-One main source of examples comes from a theorem of Fukaya and Yamaguchi.
-It states that if $F\to E\to B$ is a fiber bundle over an almost nonnegatively curved manifold $B$ whose fiber $F$ is compact and admits a nonnegatively curved metric which is invariant under the structure group, then the total space $E$ is almost nonnegatively curved~\cite{FY}.
-Further examples are given by closed manifolds which admit a cohomogeneity one action of a compact Lie group (compare~\cite{ST}).
+The main source of examples comes from a theorem of Fukaya and Yamaguchi in \cite{FY}.
+It states that if $F\to E\to B$ is a fiber bundle over an almost nonnegatively curved manifold $B$ whose fiber $F$ is compact and admits a nonnegatively curved metric which is invariant under the structure group, then the total space $E$ is almost nonnegatively curved.
+Further examples are given by closed manifolds which admit cohomogeneity one actions of compact Lie groups (compare~\cite{ST}).

-In this work we combine collapsing techniques with a non-smooth analogue of the gradient flow of concave functions which we call the ``gradient push''.
+In this work we combine collapsing techniques with a non-smooth analogue of the gradient flow of concave functions on Alexandrov spaces.
 This notion is based on the construction of gradient curves of $\lambda$-concave functions used in ~\cite{PP} and bears many similarities to the Sharafutdinov retraction~\cite{Shar}.
-The gradient push plays a key role in the proofs of two of the three main results in this paper, and we believe that it should also prove useful for dealing with other problems related to collapsing under a lower curvature bound.
+Gradient flows on general metric spaces were considered in~\cite{grad-flow-book}.
+The gradient flow on Alexandrov spaces plays a key role in the proofs of two of the three main results in this paper, and we believe that it should also prove useful for dealing with other problems related to collapsing under a lower curvature bound.

-To put the main theorems of the present work into perspective, let us first briefly recall some previously known results:
+Let us first briefly recall some previously known results: